WillAbides/release-train/README.md

       --initial-tag="v0.0.0"          The tag to use if no previous version can be found.
 Set to "" to cause an error instead.
       --pre-tag-hook=<command>        Command to run before tagging the release.
 You may abort the release by exiting with a non-zero exit code.
 Exit code 0 will continue the release.
 Exit code 10 will skip the release without error.
 Any other exit code will abort the release with an error.

-                                      You may provide custom release notes by writing to the file at
-                                      $RELEASE_NOTES_FILE:

-                                        echo "my release notes" > "$RELEASE_NOTES_FILE"

-                                      Update the git ref to be released by writing it to the file at
-                                      $RELEASE_TARGET:

-                                        # ... update some files ...
-                                        git commit -am "prepare release $RELEASE_TAG"
-                                        echo "$(git rev-parse HEAD)" > "$RELEASE_TARGET"
+                                      Environment variables available to the hook:

+                                            RELEASE_VERSION
+                                              The semantic version being released (e.g. 1.2.3).

+                                            RELEASE_TAG
+                                              The tag being created (e.g. v1.2.3).

+                                            PREVIOUS_VERSION
+                                              The previous semantic version (e.g. 1.2.2).
+Empty on first release.

+                                            FIRST_RELEASE
+                                              Whether this is the first release.
+Either "true" or "false".

+                                            GITHUB_TOKEN
+                                              The GitHub token that was provided to release-train.

+                                            RELEASE_NOTES_FILE
+                                              A file path where you can write custom release notes.
+                                              When nothing is written to this file, release-train will use GitHub's default release notes.

+                                            RELEASE_TARGET
+                                              A file path where you can write an alternate git ref to release instead of HEAD.

+                                            ASSETS_DIR
+                                        	  A directory where you can write release assets.
+All files in this directory will be uploaded as release assets.

+                                      In addition to the above environment variables, all variables from release-train's environment are available to the hook.

-                                      If you create a tag named $RELEASE_TAG, it will be used as the release target instead of either HEAD or the value written to
+                                      When the hook creates a tag named $RELEASE_TAG, it will be used as the release target instead of either HEAD or the value written to $RELEASE_TARGET.
-                                      $RELEASE_TARGET.

-                                      When either the original ref or the ref written to
-                                      $RELEASE_TARGET is a branch, the branch will be pushed to origin.
-In the unlikely situation where you need to add a commit but don't want it pushed, then write a sha to
-                                      $RELEASE_TARGET instead of a branch name.

-                                      Any files written to $ASSETS_DIR will be uploaded as release assets.

-                                      The environment variables RELEASE_VERSION, RELEASE_TAG,
-                                      PREVIOUS_VERSION, FIRST_RELEASE, GITHUB_TOKEN,
-                                      RELEASE_NOTES_FILE, RELEASE_TARGET and ASSETS_DIR will be set.
       --pre-release-hook=<command>    *deprecated* Will be removed in a future release.
 Alias for pre-tag-hook.
       --release-ref=<branch>,...
 Only allow tags and releases to be created from matching refs.